rboric/react-hrm-app/README.md

 Administrators possess the authority to delete tasks if they determine that a task is no longer relevant or necessary.
 Deleting a task ensures that it is permanently removed from the system and no longer visible to users.

 ### Worker Participation
 Workers, as basic users of the app, can actively engage in task management by leaving comments on assigned tasks.
-This functionality fosters collaboration, encourages feedback, and facilitates effective communication within the organization.
+This functionality promotes teamwork, encourages input, and helps facilitate communication within the organization.

-By offering these comprehensive task management features, the react-hrm-app empowers administrators to efficiently handle task assignment and tracking, while promoting worker engagement and communication.
+By offering these comprehensive task management features, the react-hrm-app helps administrators handle task assignment and tracking efficiently, while also encouraging worker engagement and communication.

 ### Worker Management

 The worker management feature provides a centralized view of all workers associated with the organization.
-Users can access and update worker profiles, including personal information and contact details.
+Users can access and update their profiles, including personal information and contact details.
 This information is reflected in other app sections, such as the worker list and payroll information.

 ### Payroll Information

-Admin users can submit payroll information for each worker, which is then displayed on their respective profiles.
-The payroll details include salary, payment frequency, and any additional compensation.
+Admin users can submit payroll information for each worker, which is then displayed on their (users') respective profiles.
+The payroll details include salary and any additional compensation.
 This feature provides transparency and accessibility to payroll-related information for both workers and admin users.

 ### Archived Tasks